zachakaquack/TetrioReplayCalculator/README.md

 ## Extra
 Works for replays after 11/26/24; Tetrio at some point changed their way of storing their replay files and it breaks this program.
 Sorry, I don't know when.
 If it breaks, it's _probably_ because of that.
-Runs on py 3.12 w/ CustomTkinter, matplotlib, and numpy.
+Runs on py 3.12 w/ CustomTkinter and matplotlib.

 dont bully me if anything goes wrong *but* message me on discord @zachakaquack if you want to report something